 Kyoto has over 2000 temples and shrines… so realistically you are definitely not going to be able to cover even 10% of them all...
-But there are a few a would highly recommend you check out.
-At the top of this page you'll find the more famous and perhaps more touristy temples and shrines of Kyoto.
+But there are a few we would highly recommend you check out.
+At the top of this page, you'll find the more famous and perhaps more touristy temples and shrines of Kyoto.
 Down at the bottom of this page, you will find the more 'off the beaten track' temples and shrines which will tickle the adventurous bone in you.
 Welcome to our guide to OUR favourite and most recommended temples and shrines to visit in Kyoto!

 Possibly one of Kyoto's most iconic and famous temples and a UNESCO World Heritage Site, Kiyomizu Dera (literally: “pure water temple”) is set on the east hills of Kyoto, facing in towards the city.
 Founded in 780, the Temples was associated and tied with the Hosso Sect, one of Japan's oldest Japanese Buddhist schools.
 Its most famous for the wooden stage/platform that juts out of the side of the hill, allowing incredible views of Kyoto city.
 The temple is spread out over a large area but you can follow the path or indeed the crowds and it’ll take you round the whole site.
 I recommend getting there earlier in the day as it gets incredibly crowded with tourists.